 Or, this will mangle your links and headings:

 $ pandoc -f rst -t markdown document.rst

+There are also reST-specific converters which circumvent come of this shit.
 A python option leveraging the reST infrastructure is rst_to_md:

 This writer lets you convert reStructuredText documents to Markdown with Docutils.
 The package includes a writer and translator along with a command-line tool for doing conversions.